The Magic Roundabout (film)

 The Magic Roundabout (also known as Sprung!
 The Magic Roundabout; Pollux – Le manège enchanté) is a 2005 animated adventure fantasy comedy film based on the television series of the same name.
 Unlike the show, which was presented with stop-motion animation, the film utilizes computer-generated animation.
 The story sees a group of unlikely heroes who go on a quest to stop a reawakened villain, who intends on freezing the world, from retrieving a set of powerful diamonds.

-It was released in France with an original French dub on 2 February 2005, and an English-language version was released nine days later in the United Kingdom on 11 February.
+The film was released in France with a French dub on 2 February 2005 and an English-language version was released nine days later in the United Kingdom on 11 February.
 In the United States, the film was released as Doogal on 24 February 2006 with a new English cast, dub, and script.
 Only Ian McKellen's performance was retained, while Kylie Minogue redubbed her role from the UK release.
-Whilst the UK and French dub received mixed reviews, the US dub received overwhelmingly negative reviews.
+The French and UK versions received mixed reviews, while the American version was critically panned.